JeffreyBenjaminBrown/hode/README.md

 [Video: How to edit](https://www.youtube.com/watch?v=fuCREbf1m9k).

-# There is in-app help
+## The in-app help

-And it's more up-to-date --
+The in-app help describes all the UI and language features of Hode.

-it includes some features not otherwise documented, and the keywords and keyboard shortcuts it describes are guaranteed to be correct, whereas the documentation outside of the app might not be.
+You'll still need to use the out-of-app documentation for a good introduction to the app -- one that covers *what* and *why*, not just *how*.

-You'll still need to use this out-of-app documentation for a good introduction to the app.
+But you don't have to study the docs too thoroughly, because once you've seen what can be done, the in-app help can quickly reveal how to do it.

-But you don't have to study it too hard, because once you've seen *what* can be done, the in-app help can quickly reveal *how* to do it.
+The in-app help is more up-to-date than the docs -- it might cover advanced features not otherwise documented, and the keywords and keyboard shortcuts it describes are guaranteed to be correct and complete, whereas the documentation outside of the app might not be.

 Access the help by pressing `M-?`.
 (That probably means `Alt-?`, unless you use a Mac).